Did anybody read last month’s Peabody Award-Winning Quiz? Here it is again with the answer to follow:

 He would prefer if she just wanted to be with him & Satchel without me interrupting them – or vice-versa.

 The eczema patch becomes incredibly itchy on getting into bed.
 Then it eases away on it’s own once I go in & reassure him.
 In the meantime he is wide awake and he tells me that he wishes he could sleep like Satchel who can sleep the minute his head hits the pillow.
-Before my mom’s visit, Luke had the sleeplessness – however it was more due to being overtired at night time or if he had something that had artificial colourings/sweeteners after dinner.
+Before my mom’s visit, Luke had the sleeplessness – however it was more due to being overtired at night time or if he had food with artificial colors/sweeteners after dinner.

 While he lies there he tells me that scary things come in his head – images of things that scare him…like Batman, for instance… images in the daytime he has seen on TV, books etc. Batman, he loves & is fearful of at night or when alone.